Stephenie Meyer owns Twilight :)

 "I believe when I see it," I stated, giving him a wry smile.

 It was silent again.
 Only the sound of raindrops pattering against the window was heard.
 I looked at the darkness outside, covering my mouth with my hand as a yawn escaped my lips.

 Carlisle glanced his watch, nearly grimacing.
 "I've kept you up way too long," he apologized, rising up from the couch.

 "Don't worry about it," I brushed it off, also getting up and dropping the moist towel in my hands on the coffee table.

-Carlisle began to walk towards the door, apparently intending to go back outside into the rain.
+Carlisle made a move towards the door, apparently intending to go back outside into the rain.

 "I don't wish to disturb you any more than I have," he answered, running a hand through his moist hair.
 "And you're wonderful to ask me to stay, but - "

 "You're not disturbing me," I insisted, cutting him off.
 "But of course if it makes you uncomfortable to stay..."
-I shrugged and fell silent, quirking an eyebrow at him.
+I challenged him and fell silent, quirking an eyebrow at him.

 A small laugh left Carlisle's lips.
 "Of course it doesn't," he stated.

 Carlisle seemed to run out of excuses.
 He gave me a consenting smile, nodding his head.